hebraheem/emil_claim_assessment/README.md

 - `yarn start:all` - Start all BE modules on your machine
 - `yarn test` - Run tests (can `cd` to individual project)
 - `yarn start` - Start the FE module, `cd` to `cms` before running
+- `yarn start:app` - Starts all app BE and FE on local machine and db in docker

 ---